Lancasterg/pysafe-config/README.md

 It provides a set of four fully type-hinted functions to read environment variables, one for each of the following commonly used type of rnvironment variqgle `{str, int, float, bool}`.
  [The docs can be found here](https://lancasterg.github.io/pysafe-config/).

-> ⚠️ **Warning: Version 1.0.0 has not yet been released.
-0.0.0 is available, but it is not production quality code.**

 ## Why it exists

 ### The Problem: Boilerplate and Error-Prone Environment Variable Handling